wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-coexistence-interoperability/includes/functionality-changes-mode.md

 - **Meeting scheduling.** This governs which service is used for scheduling new meetings and ensuring that the proper add-in is present in Outlook.
 Note users can always join any meeting, whether it be a Skype for Business meeting or a Teams meeting.
 - **Client experience.** This governs the functionality available in Teams and/or Skype for Business to initiate calls and chats in Teams, Skype for Business or both.
 This also governs whether Teams & Channels experience is available.

-For more details on routing and presence behavior based on mode, see **Coexistence with Skype for Business.**

 ## Learn more

 When you're done with a link, use the **Back** arrow in your browser to come back to this page.